 Select this option to open the Rapid Resume Advanced Options menu.
 In this menu, you can define which devices your computer checks to determine whether you are using your computer.
-You can also control how the on/off button on your system unit works with the Rapid Resume feature.
+You can also control how the on/off button on your system unit power switch works with the Rapid Resume feature.

-Check keyboard and mouse activity
+Check keyboard activity

-Use this option to specify whether your computer checks the keyboard and the mouse to determine whether you are using your computer.
+Use this option to specify whether your computer checks the keyboard to determine whether you are using your computer.

-If the Standby feature is enabled and you enable this setting, your computer will not enter Standby while you are using the keyboard or the mouse.
-You can also return to your desktop from Standby if you press a key on the keyboard or move the mouse.
+If the Standby feature is enabled and you enable this setting, your computer will not enter Standby while you are using the keyboard.
+You can also return to your desktop from Standby if you press a key on the keyboard.

-If the Automatic Power Off feature is enabled and you enable this setting, your computer will not turn itself off while you are using the keyboard or the mouse.
+If the Automatic Power Off feature is enabled and you enable this setting, your computer will not turn itself off while you are using the keyboard.